NoodleChad/MDF_Osmolarity/README.md

 Folders:\
 **Experimental** Data generated in the wet lab\
 **Results** Results of each of the analysis\
-**To_make_model** These codes should allow you to recreate your own thermodynamic models which are going to be the input of all further analysis\
+**To_make_model** These codes should allow you to recreate your own thermodynamic models which are going to be the input of all further analysis.
+We used iML1515 directly retrieved from the BiGG database\
 **Uncertainty** The results of our Delta G uncertainty analysis\
 **resources** This file contains everything that was required as an input for our analysis\
 \